CIS565-Fall-2022/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/INSTRUCTION.md

 Google Chrome seems to work best on all platforms.
 If you have problems running the starter code, use Chrome or Chromium, and make sure you have updated your browser and video drivers.

 `npm start` launches a script that continuously rebuilds your code when you make changes and serves it for access via your web browser.
-On some linux systems, you may see warnings like `Error: ENOSPC: System limit for number of file watchers reached`, which may prevent automatic rebuilding from working properly.
+On some Linux systems, you may see warnings like `Error: ENOSPC: System limit for number of file watchers reached`, which may prevent automatic rebuilding from working properly.
 You may be able to resolve this by following the instructions here: https://code.visualstudio.com/docs/setup/linux#_visual-studio-code-is-unable-to-watch-for-file-changes-in-this-large-workspace-error-enospc

 ## Requirements
-**Ask on the mailing list for any clarifications**
+**Ask on Piazza for any clarifications.**

 In this project, you are given code for:
 - Loading glTF models